docker/docs/docker-hub/billing/faq.md

 ### Do collaborator limits differ between the Free and Pro plans?

-The Free plan includes unlimited collaborators for public repositories and 0 collaborators for private repositories.
-Pro includes unlimited collaborators for public repositories and 1 unique collaborator for private repositories.
+The Free plan includes unlimited collaborators for public repositories and zero collaborators for private repositories.
+Pro includes unlimited collaborators for public repositories and one unique collaborator for private repositories.
 Note that a collaborator on a private repository within a Pro plan can only be used with a service account.
 For details on the differences between plans, see the [Docker Pricing](https://www.docker.com/pricing){:target="blank" rel="noopener" class=""} page.

 ### Where can I renew my Docker Enterprise subscription?